About IOC

 Demand is not one number

-Behind every meter are circuits, loads, zones, pumps, equipment, and priorities.
+Behind every meter are circuits, loads, zones, controllers, equipment, schedules, and priorities that can change by condition.

 The boundary matters